Kaloyanes/school_program/README.md

 - **Home Screen:** The home screen displays your weekly schedule and any upcoming tests or homework assignments.

 - **Schedule:** View your recurring weekly schedule with classes listed for each day.
 Tap on a class to view more details or make changes.
+Teachers can manage their class timetable and update class details.

-- **Homeworks:** Access the homework page to add new assignments, mark them as completed, or delete tasks.
+- **Homework:** Access the homework page to add new assignments, mark them as completed, or delete tasks.
+Teachers can assign homework to specific classes and track students' progress.

 - **Tests:** The tests page allows you to schedule upcoming exams, view their due dates, and receive reminders.
+Teachers can schedule tests for specific classes and notify students accordingly.

 - **Notifications:** The app will send you push notifications for test reminders based on your scheduled test dates.